-27. The European Council welcomes the presentation of the Commission's Strategic Report assessing the implementation of the renewed Lisbon Strategy for Growth and Jobs and making proposals for the next three-year cycle, including a new set of Integrated Guidelines, country-specific recommendations and a new Community Lisbon programme.
+32. The European Council welcomes the presentation of the Commission's Strategic Report assessing the implementation of the renewed Lisbon Strategy for Growth and Jobs and making proposals for the next three-year cycle, including a new set of Integrated Guidelines, country-specific recommendations and a new Community Lisbon programme.
 The European Council calls for work to be taken forward speedily in order to launch the next cycle at its meeting at Spring 2008.
 The European Council underlines the role of the new Community Lisbon Programme for the partnership approach.
 This Programme must add value at Community level to improve the coherence of reforms and maximise positive spill over effects.

 The Lisbon Strategy is delivering.
 The four priority areas of reform identified by the European Council in Spring 2006 continue to be valid: knowledge and innovation, business environment, employment and energy and climate change.
-Thus, whilst the challenges have been evolving, the Integrated Guidelines do not need a fundamental overhaul.
-Preliminary discussions at Council level have already identified the need for appropriate action in areas such as European Research, innovation mechanisms, SMEs, the Single Market, public administration modernization, education and skills, flexicurity, social inclusion, energy, climate change, the visibility of the social dimension, sustainability, quality of public finances.
+Thus, whilst evolving challenges need to be addressed, the Integrated Guidelines do not need a fundamental overhaul.
+The main focus of the new cycle of the Lisbon Strategy should be on implementation and delivery of reform.
+Preliminary discussions at Council level have already identified the need for appropriate action in areas such as European Research, innovation mechanisms, SMEs, the Single Market, public administration modernization, education and skills, flexicurity, social inclusion, territorial cohesion, energy, climate change, the visibility of the social dimension, sustainability, quality of public finances.
 This effort should address the national, the Community and the external level of action.